Aluminum vs Brass Makeup Brush Ferrule: Why This Small Component Determines Your Product's Success or Failure

 Q: Does the ferrule material affect the internal glue?

 A: Yes.
 Different metals have different surface chemistries that affect adhesive bonding strength.
-A professional OEM manufacturer uses specialized epoxy formulations matched to the specific interior surface treatment of either aluminum or brass.
+A professional cosmetic brush manufacturer uses specialized epoxy formulations matched to the specific interior surface treatment of either aluminum or brass.

 See the Difference Before You Commit